br1anlee/Develup-client/README.md

 * As a registered user, I would like to sign in with email and password
 ##### As a signed in user:
 * I would like to be able to change my name and or username
-* I would like to be able to add a avatar
+* I would like to be able to add an avatar
 * I would like to be able to sign out
 * I would like to have my own profile page which displays my name and avatar
 * I would like to see a list of catergories to study